The Best Creamy Homemade Cheesecake

 A classic cheesecake displayed on a white background.

-• Bake for 55-60 minutes, or until the edges of the cheesecake are set and the center is no longer wet.
-It should jiggle slightly when the pan is shaken.
+• Bake for 55-60 minutes.
+The cheesecake is done when the edges are set and the center is no longer wet – it should jiggle slightly when the pan is shaken.

-• Turn off the oven and crack the oven door– allow the cheesecake to cool in the oven for one hour.
-This will help the cheesecake finish cooking and help prevent large cracks in the center.
+• With the cheesecake still in the oven, turn off the oven and crack the oven door.
+Keep the cheesecake inside for one hour to help the cheesecake finish cooking and help prevent large cracks in the center.

-• Once the cheesecake has cooled, transfer it to the fridge to chill for at least 6 hours (although overnight is preferred).
+• Once the cheesecake has cooled in the oven, transfer it to the refrigerator to chill for at least 6 hours (overnight is ideal).

-• When you’re ready to serve, run a thin, flat-bladed knife under hot water and then wipe it clean with a paper towel.
+• When ready to serve, run a thin, flat-bladed knife under hot water, then wipe it clean with a paper towel.
 Run the knife around the edge of the springform pan and release the pan’s latch.
 Remove the sides.

-• Transfer the cheesecake to your serving dish.
+• Transfer the cheesecake to a serving dish or plate.
 For clean slices, make sure to warm and clean the knife (with hot water and then a clean towel) before each slice.

 A person slicing a Classic Cheesecake.